Developmental Benefits of Shape Sorters

 Learning about shapes and colours at an early age is essential.
 Everything around us is made up of shapes and colours.
 It is an important foundational skill towards literacy and math.

-Knowing a shape’s characteristics develops a child’s ability to sort and categorise objects.
-Sorting is considered an early form of math.
+Knowing a shape’s characteristics develops a child’s ability to sort and categorise objects and will help with vocabulary knowledge.
+Sorting is considered an early form of math and helps with thinking skills and problem solving.

 Math